10 Mindset Shifts of Successful Bariatric Patients

 6. They try new recipes and keep variety in their diet.

-9. They find alternative sources of enjoyment other than food.
+9. They find joy outside of food.

 10. They make “long-term” changes the focus of their journey.